 - Water Party!
-Whether it’s just your family, or you included extended family, neighbors, and friends, host a water party with sprinklers, water guns or balloons, and kiddie pools.
+Let your kids plan a water party with sprinklers, water guns or balloons, and kiddie pools.
 Try placing the sprinkler under the trampoline or swings for added fun.
 Check out Pinterest for more water games.
-Stock up on Popsicles and other cool treats.
+Stock up on Popsicles and other cool treats, or make your own.

 - Movie Marathon: Rain in the forecast?
-Finally watch (or rewatch) a movie series with your kids and their friends.
+Finally watch (or rewatch) a movie series with your kids.
+Is there a way to make it an outdoor movie by the campfire?
 Make some popcorn, play some movie trivia, and then enjoy all the “Back to the Future”, “Star Wars”, or “Harry Potter” movies.
+Chances are drive-in movies will be deemed safe social distancing, so check out those options too.

 - Pinterest Party: Pick a fun craft and an interesting treat to try.
-Invite some family friends you haven’t seen in a while, but have been meaning to plan something!
 The kids will love crafting and making yummy treats.

-- Throw a Tea Party: Invite grandma and aunts over and break out those “fancy” plates, pickle dishes, and tea cups and have a grand time.
+- Throw a Tea Party: Invite teddy bears and pets to join in the fun and break out those “fancy” plates, pickle dishes, and tea cups and have a grand time.
 Bake cookies and make finger sandwiches.
-Plan some fun questions/conversation starters to spend time just talking and reconnecting.
+Make some homemade dog treats in the shape of fancy cookies.
+Plan some fun questions/conversation starters.
 You could make it a garden party to “dine in the vines” by setting up your tea party in the yard or flower garden.

-- City Scavenger Hunt: Make a list of interesting places to explore that incorporates learning fun for the kids; Public Library, Hutchinson Center for the Arts Gallery, City Art Sculpture Stroll, Little Free Libraries (5 in town), McLeod County Museum, or City Parks system.
+- City Scavenger Hunt: Make a list of interesting places to explore that incorporates learning fun for the kids; City Art Sculpture Stroll, Little Free Libraries (5 in town), City Parks and trails.

 - Host a DD (Different Dinner) Party: Let the kids select new foods from the grocery store that are unfamiliar and then figure out a way to make/try them.
 Choose a new vegetable, new fruit, interesting bread, fish or cut of meat that, maybe a unique spice or sauce.
 Part of the experience is shopping, part is in researching recipes, part in preparing the food, and of course, trying them.